JustinMattson/bloggr-checkpoint/README.md

 You will need to fulfill the following user stories:

-- "As a user, I can see all the blogs on the `home page`, so that I do not have to log in to see all the blogs"
+- [+]"As a user, I can see all the blogs on the `home page`, so that I do not have to log in to see all the blogs"
-- "As a user, I can click on a blog to be taken to the `blog page`, so that I can read the contents of the blog and its comments"
+- [+]"As a user, I can click on a blog to be taken to the `blog page`, so that I can read the contents of the blog and its comments"

-* "As a user, I can login to see my `profile page`, so that I can see all of my blogs"
+* [+]"As a user, I can login to see my `profile page`, so that I can see all of my blogs"
-* "As a user, I can create, edit and delete blogs, so that I can easily create content to share with others"
+* [ ]"As a user, I can create, edit and delete blogs, so that I can easily create content to share with others"
-* "As a user, I can create, edit and delete comments on the `blog page`, so that I can provide feedback to other writers on their blog"
+* [ ]"As a user, I can create, edit and delete comments on the `blog page`, so that I can provide feedback to other writers on their blog"

 These user stories can be implemented as a stretch goals

-- "As a user, I can save a blog as a draft, so that I can save it without having it published right away"
+- [ ]"As a user, I can save a blog as a draft, so that I can save it without having it published right away"
-- "As a user, I need to be able to search all blogs by a certain author, so that I can filter down the blogs to only what they have created"
+- [ ]"As a user, I need to be able to search all blogs by a certain author, so that I can filter down the blogs to only what they have created"
-- "As a user, my profile can also show a list of all my comments, with a link to the blog that I had commented on"
+- [+] "As a user, my profile can also show a list of all my comments, with a link to the blog that I had commented on"
-- "As a user, I can tag blogs, so that I can search for them via query parameters and filter down blogs"
+- [ ]"As a user, I can tag blogs, so that I can search for them via query parameters and filter down blogs"

 ### Step 3